-NGC 6256 is a heavily reddened cluster in the outer Bulge region.
-Its extinction, whose estimates range from E(B-V)=0.84 (Harris 1996, hereafter H96) to E(B-V)=1.66(Schlegel et al. 1998, hereafter S98), prevented detailed photometric studies in the optical.
-Only two studies of the cluster can be found in the literature.
-The first by Barbuy et al. (1998) based on VI ground-based photometry, and the second by Piotto et al. (2002) based on HST BV observations.
-However, the derived CMDs show an extremely scattered RGB which is barely defined.
+NGC 6256 is a heavily reddened cluster in the outer bulge region.
+Its extinction, with estimates ranging from E(B - V) = 0.84 (Harris 1996, hereafter H96) to E(B - V) = 1.66 (Schlegel et al. 1998, hereafter S98), has prevented detailed photometric studies in the optical.
+Only two studies of the cluster can be found in the literature: the first by Barbuy et al. (1998a) based on VI ground-based photometry, and the second by Piotto et al. (2002) based on Hubble Space Telescope (HST) BV observations.
+However, the derived CMDs show an extremely scattered RGB that is barely defined.

-In our IR-CMD, shown in Fig. 2, the cluster RGB is rather scattered, suggesting the presence of a red component which might be due to the contamination by Bulge field stars.
-The HB appears as a blue vertical structure at $(J-K)\sim0.5$ and $K\leq14$ typical of low-intermediate metallicity.
-The almost blue vertical sequence, at $11.5\leq K\leq15$ and $0.4\leq(J-K)\leq1$ , is likely due to the foreground disk stars.
+In our IR CMD, shown in Figure 2, the cluster RGB is rather scattered, suggesting the presence of a red component that might be due to contamination by bulge field stars.
+The HB appears as a blue vertical structure at $(J - K) \sim 0.5$ and $K \leq 14$, typical of low to intermediate metallicity.
+The almost blue vertical sequence, at $11.5 \le K \le 15$ and $0.4 \le (J - K) \le 1$, is likely due to foreground disk stars.
 In order to investigate the nature of the observed RGB spread, we compared the sequence morphology in the CMDs at different distances from the cluster center (see Fig. 3).
-As shown in Fig. 3, the reddest RGB component becomes progressively populated as the distance to the cluster center increases, thus confirming that it is due to field stars.
-As previously done for other highly contaminated clusters (see i.e. NGC 6304 in VOF05), the RGB fiducial ridge line has been derived considering only the innermost region of the cluster, typically only the stars lying within 30" from the cluster center.
-Since the absence of a prominent feature such as the red clumpy HB makes difficult to derive the cluster reddening and distance, we used the empirical method (see FVO06) rather than the differential one.

-From the analysis of the cluster CMD we estimated the RGB slope and the observed RGB-Tip to be $\text{RGB}{\text{slope}}=-0.052$ and $\text{K}^{\text{Tip}}=9.21$ , respectively.
-Using these values as input parameters, the computational routine (assuming the Bulge-like scenario), gives a reddening E(B-V)=1.2, an intrinsic distance modulus $(\text{m-M})0=14.79$ , and metallicities [Fe/H]=-1.63 dex, and [M/H]=-1.43 dex.
-The distance estimate agree with the value by H96, and the derived metallicity is consistent with those published by Stephens & Frogel (2004) ([Fe/H]=-1.35 dex), based on low-medium resolution K spectra, and by Bica et al. (1998) ([Fe/H]=-1.01 dex) from integrated optical spectroscopy.
+As shown in Figure 3, the reddest RGB component becomes progressively populated as the distance to the cluster center increases, thus confirming that it is due to field stars.
+As previously done for other highly contaminated clusters (see, e.g., NGC 6304 in VOF05), the RGB fiducial ridgeline was derived considering only the innermost region of the cluster, typically only the stars lying within 30'' of the cluster center.
+Since the absence of a prominent feature such as the red clumpy HB makes it difficult to derive the cluster reddening and distance, we used the empirical method (see FVO06) rather than the differential one.
+From the analysis of the cluster CMD we estimated the RGB slope and the observed RGB tip to be $\text{RGB}{\text{slope}} = -0.052$ and $K^{\text{tip}} = 9.21$, respectively.
+Using these values as input parameters, the computational routine (assuming the bulgelike scenario) gives a reddening E(B - V) = 1.2, an intrinsic distance modulus $(m - M)0 = 14.79$, and metallicities [Fe/H] = -1.63 dex and [M/H] = -1.43 dex.
+The distance estimate agrees with the value by H96, and the derived metallicity is consistent with those published by Stephens & Frogel (2004) ([Fe/H] = -1.35 dex), based on low- to medium-resolution K spectra, and by Bica et al. (1998) ([Fe/H] = -1.01 dex) from integrated optical spectroscopy.